Hurricane Erin picking up steam as it edges along the East Coast

 Forecasters expect the storm to peak going into Thursday and say it could re-intensify into a major hurricane.

-While Erin is unlikely to make landfall along the East Coast before turning farther out to sea, water began pouring onto North Carolina’s Outer Banks main route and around a handful stilted homes precariously perched above the beach.
+Water began pouring onto the main route connecting the barrier islands and around a handful of stilted homes precariously perched above the beach.
+By Wednesday evening, officials had closed Highway 12 on Hatteras Island as surge increased and waves were growing higher, while Ocracoke Island's connection to its ferry terminal was cut off.

-Authorities expect the largest swells during high tide will cut off the Outer Banks' villages and vacation homes and whip up life-threatening rip currents from Florida to New England.
+Authorities expect the largest swells during high tide will cut off villages and vacation homes on the Outer Banks and whip up life-threatening rip currents from Florida to New England.

 Off Massachusetts, Nantucket Island could see waves of more than 10 feet (3 meters) later this week.
 But the biggest threat remained along the Outer Banks where longtime residents didn't seem too concerned.